Theodore Dieckmann

-Theodore Dieckmann (November 6, 1853 – October 6, 1919) was an American politician and businessman.
+Theodore Dieckmann (November 6, 1853 – October 6, 1919) was an American businessman and Democratic politician.
+He was the 32nd mayor of Sheboygan, Wisconsin, (1905–1915) and represented Sheboygan for one term (1893) in the Wisconsin State Assembly.

+Biography

-Born in New York City, Dieckmann moved with his parents to Sheboygan, Wisconsin in 1858.
+Dieckmann was born in New York City in 1853.
+As a child, he moved to Sheboygan, Wisconsin, with his parents in 1858.
 Dieckmann owned a jewelry business in Sheboygan, Wisconsin.
 He served on the Sheboygan Common Council and was mayor of the city.
-In 1893, Dieckmann served in the Wisconsin State Assembly and was a Republican.
+In 1893, Dieckmann served in the Wisconsin State Assembly and was a Democrat.
 Dieckmann died at his home in Sheboygan, Wisconsin.